As of March 19, 2018. With Southwest Hawaii flights scheduled to start very soon, here is the latest update:

 3. SWA’s appearance at and sponsorship of a Hawaii tourism conference in September 2017 was clearly indicative of their Hawaii flight intentions.

 4. The airline’s reservation system was archaic and previously did not support Hawaii flights.
 The legacy system also did not allow for overnight flights, varying schedules by day of week, or bookings beyond six months.
 That was corrected in 2017.

 What delayed Southwest Hawaii flights

 Pilot and flight attendant labor disputes continued to plague SWA for years.
 So did the reservation system issues.

 Acquisition of AirTran was far more complicated and time consuming than originally thought.

-Competition and discounting between west coast cities and Hawaii has remained strong on Hawaiian and Alaska.
-This was further complicated with Virgin America‘s entry into flights to Hawaii from both San Francisco and Los Angeles and then by their acquisition by Alaska.
-Opportunity for the higher airfares that typically attract a new player like Southwest were diminished, especially on Southwest’s target Bay Area and Southern California routes.
+Competition and discounting between west coast cities and Hawaii has remained strong.
+Opportunities for the higher airfares that typically attract a new player like SWA were diminished, especially on the company’s target Bay Area and Southern California routes.
 Pricing stability has returned which is positive for Southwest’s plans.

-Virgin America beat Southwest to Hawaii.
+Virgin America beat SWA to Hawaii.
 This could not have come as a surprise to SWA, however, since Virgin publicly indicated their intentions years earlier.

-Complications that occurred with ETOPS in relation to SWA Caribbean flights.
+Complications that occurred with ETOPS certification.
 ETOPS has proven to be more problematic for SWA, even in shorter over-water distances compared with Hawaii.